DeeptanshNagar/Chit-Chat-Web-Application/README.md

 # Connect Hub

 ConnectHub is a Complete one to one and group Real-Time chatting application.
-Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
+Uses Socket.io for real time communication and stores user details in encrypted format in Couch DB Database.

 ## Tech Stack Used.